apaschenko/lenka/README-raw.md

 ***

-## Migration from 0.2.x versions
+## Migration from 0.2.x, 0.3.x versions
-The new version does not contain any breaking changes, so no action is required after the upgrade.
+This version has many changes compared to earlier versions.
+Please follow this documentation.

-## deepCopy
+## clone

 ### Motivation:
 There are many out-of-the-box deep copy solutions (for example, `_.deepClone/deepCloneWith` from [Lodash](https://lodash.com/docs) package).
 But when trying to copy objects with circular references, they crashes with stack overflow, and their customization options are extremely limited.
+If the object contains duplicate references, a copy of each of these references is created instead of correctly reproducing the structure of the original object.
-These shortcomings I tried to correct in `deepCopy`.
+These shortcomings I tried to correct in `clone`.

 ### Features:
 - ![done](./docs/check-mark-14.png) Correct copying of objects and arrays that contain cyclic references (by default, all circular references of the original will be reproduced in the copy).